lammps/lammps/doc/src/kspace_tild.rst

 ----------

-The *tild set_rho0* keyword is used when particles with a `tild shape` of `erfc` exist within the simulation box and are used to ensure that the overall TILD density of the box is the same as the user's input.
-Please note if the box contains only `gaussian` shapes, this has no effect on the simulation.
+The *tild set_rho0* keyword is used to set the TILD density which is calculated separately from any other density in LAMMPS.
+Each defined `gaussian` shape particle has a mass of 1, each defined `erfc` shape has a density of :math:`$4/3 \pi r^3 \rho_{NP}`\ .
+Particles without any defined shape functions do not contribute to the overall density, even if they are included in a `cross-interaction`.
+Defining a *rho0* for a system without any shape functions (purely `cross-interaction`s) will accept the value as is (provided it is non-negative) and use that for normalization purposes.
+Similarly, a function consisting of whose only defined shapes are purely `gaussian` will also accept the user specified *rho0* as is.
+For simulations with shape defined `erfc` particles, the *rho0* of all the nanoparticles will be adjusted so that the overall density of the system matches the user specified density.

 ----------

-The *tild normalize_by_rho0* keyword will divide the interactions by the calcualted TILD :math:`\rho_0`\, the total density of the TILD particles.
+The *tild normalize_by_rho0* keyword will divide the interactions by the calculated TILD :math:`\rho_0`\, the total density of the TILD particles.
 Please note this division will divide the prefactors specified in `tild prefactor`\ .

 ----------